ninjakx/weather-app/README.md

 Run `ng build --prod --base-href https://ninjakx.github.io/weather-app/` and then Run `ngh --dir dist/weather-app`

 Thanks to the @nnamdiekweekwe for the code :)

+Note: They have updated the api so it won't work any longer.
+Will update and create a new branch when I will get time to do so.